 You’ve just brought your new puppy home and they’re running round like crazy.
 All they want to do is play, and you’re slightly wondering what on earth you were thinking…

 Read on to find out more about how to socialise your dog…

-Aside from settling them into the home and getting them toilet trained, the other major challenge for all dog owners is to socialise their pups properly.
-While this may not be at the top of your list of priorities, it's actually pretty important, and something you should start right from the get go!
+Aside from settling them into the home and getting them toilet trained, the other major challenge for all new owners is to how socialise your dog properly.
+While this may not be at the top of your list of priorities, it’s actually pretty important, and something you should start right from the get go!

-If dogs are not socialised when young, when confronted with other dogs they can react in surprising ways.
+Unsocialised dogs often react unpredictably when they finally meet other dogs.
 While some unsocialised dogs will be totally indifferent, others may become aggressive and confrontational.
-Therefore, as pet lovers, it's our duty to socialise our dogs, so that you can be confident that they will interact positively with other people's pets.
+Therefore, as pet lovers, it’s your duty to socialise your dog, so that you can be confident that they will interact positively with other people’s pets.